jonathanfox5/gogadget/README.md

 - [One click installer](https://github.com/jonathanfox5/gogadget/releases/) for Windows and [simple installation steps](https://jonathanfox5.github.io/gogadget/getting_started/installation/) for macOS and Linux.
 - Ability to save defaults so that commands can be kept as short and memorable as possible.
 - It supports 19 [languages](https://jonathanfox5.github.io/gogadget/getting_started/supported_languages/) fully with partial support for many more.
 - Once you have installed the resources for your language, all modules apart from `gogadget download` are fully offline.
-This makes it useful for travelling or processing personal conversations as there is no server involved.
+This makes it useful for travelling or for processing personal conversations as there is no server involved.

 ## Example commands